skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 This guide will walk you through:

-- defining a task in a simple YAML format
+- Defining a task in a simple YAML format
-- provisioning a cluster and running a task
+- Provisioning a cluster and running a task
-- using the core SkyPilot CLI commands
+- Using the core SkyPilot CLI commands

 Be sure to complete the :ref:`installation instructions <installation>` first before continuing with this guide.